input-output-hk/cardano-byron-cli/USAGE.md

 ## `wallet`commands

-here lies all the operation relating to wallet manegement.
-The wallet is independant from the blockchain itself.
-It contains only the cryptographic material of the wallet as well as some details and flavor of the wallet (derivation's scheme, HD scheme etc...).
+Here lie all the operations relating to wallet management.
+The wallet is independent from the blockchain itself.
+It contains only the cryptographic material of the wallet as well as some details and flavors of the wallet (derivation's scheme, HD scheme etc...).
-For security reason the cryptographic materials are stored encrypted.
+For security reasons the cryptographic materials are stored encrypted.
 The password to store the cryptographic material is called a **spending password**.
 It is recommended to set one.

 ### Creating a new wallet

-It is possible to create new wallet with the `cardano-cli`.
+It is possible to create a new wallet with `cardano-cli`.
 The command is `create` and it takes the name of the wallet you want to create.

 ```
 cardano-cli wallet create WalletName
 ```

-You will be prompted to enter 2 kind of password:
+You will be prompted to enter 2 kinds of password:

 1. the first one is the password associated to the mnemonics of your wallet.
 Meaning that you will **_always_** need this secret associated to your mnemonics to recover the wallet.
 2. the second one is the spending password.
 More generally it is the password that we use to encrypt your private key in the persistent data of the wallet.
    This password does not affect the recovering of the wallet.
-If you loose it you can still recover your wallet with the mnemonics (and the mnemonics' password if any).
+If you lose it you can still recover your wallet with the mnemonics (and the mnemonics' password if any).

 ### Recovering a wallet